JesterXL/real-world-functional-programming-book/docs/part1/var_and_let.md

 log(query) // { name: 'jesse' }
 ```

-It's really easy and quick to create temporary `let` and `const` variables in a procedural way to play with ideas.
+It's convenient to create temporary `let` and `const` variables in a procedural way to play with ideas.
 You can log each line to see exactly what is happening to learn or find mistakes.
+This is the raw leggos and clay of dynamic languages and should be encouraged.

 ## Pure lets